Marakkar: Lion of the Arabian Sea: Plot

 During the late 1500s, the empire of Portugal allies with the kingdom of Kochi in Malabar, Kerala.
-This is in order to colonize the region by overthrowing the powerful kingdom of Kozhikode, a long time war rival of Kochi.
+This is in order to colonise the region by overthrowing the powerful kingdom of Kozhikode, a long time war rival of Kochi.
 Portuguese military commander Alfonso de Noronho trains Kochi soldiers to use firearms and offers them cannons in exchange for trading crops and spices.
 However, the Malabar natives are displeased with the new Cartaz license system they've established which impedes trade with the Arabs.
 Kuttiyali Marakkar, an influential merchant, finds a way to trade while bypassing Portuguese customs laws, but he's sold out by his brother-in-law Moidu who is allied with Alfonso.

 In the past, Kuttiyali and his sons, Kutti Poker Ali and Pattu Marakkar, were commanders of the Kozhikode navy and helped resist Portuguese rule, but they resigned and became merchants after Poker died in battle.
 In the present, Poker's son Muhammad Ali is newly married to Aisha, his childhood sweetheart.
 However she, Muhammad's mother, and Kuttiyali are all killed that night by Alfonso in a raid.
 Kochi's king frames it as a civil massacre and blames Muhammad and Pattu, who had survived and escaped.
 In retaliation, the two assassinate Moidu and manage to flee by raft, but a storm causes them to land in Ponnani, Kozhikode.
 There they start a new life and meet the kingdom's military commanders, the arrogant and spoiled Achuthan, and the compassionate Anandan.
 Muhammad speaks against Achuthan for disrespecting him, but Anandan stops them from fighting.
 The king's associate and right-hand warrior Mangattachan distributes supplies to the storm's victims, but the corrupt nāduvāzhi Namathu Kurup hoards them to sell in market, and his men assault Pattu for calling him out.
 In retaliation, Muhammad recruits a bandit named Thangudu and his crew to rob Kurup's goods and distribute them to civilians.
 They perform many raids against corrupt noblemen and Muhammad takes up the mantle of Kunjali Marakkar, a protector of the people but fugitive to the kingdom.

 Many years later, Marakkar's gang engage in guerilla warfare against Portuguese vessels, and on one raid they meet Chiang, a Chinese slave.
 Chiang fights them in defense so gang member Aimutty takes Chiang's mother hostage.
 Marakkar is against hurting women and children so he saves her but accidentally kills Aimutty.
 Aimutty's brother Mayinkutty witnesses this.
 Chiang and his mother are rescued, leading to the former and Marakkar becoming friends, and he calls Chiang "Chinnali".
 Since Marakkar is a fugitive of Kozhikode, Achuthan instructs Mayinkutty to kill him for revenge, but Chinnali kills him first.